 Your San Diego packing list for March includes sweaters, long-sleeved T-shirts, jeans, and jackets among other things.

+Pack in layers to handle the temperature swings between morning fog and afternoon sun.
 Here’s what to put in your suitcase:

 - Athleisure (a San Diego wardrobe staple)